fordsfords/ezmap/README.md

 A minimal map implementation for C applications that need basic key-value storage with binary keys.
 Not intended for production use.

-Thanks to Claude.ai for assisting with the code and documentation for this module.
+Thanks to Claude.ai for doing most of the work on the code and documentation for this module.

 ## Purpose